micahpaul/micahpaul.github.io/equip/assignments.md

+**Essay** Assignments should be about a page and a half long, typed and double-spaced.
+(Around 300-400 words.)
+You may respond to one or both writing prompts, or any other aspect of the text that captured your attention.

+For **Creative** Assignments, please take **at least** 30 minutes of **focused** time with no electronics, music, or distractions.
+Really focus on them.
+These aren't about volume so much as effort and quality.
+Work hard on them to strengthen your writing!

 | Date | Topic | Reading Assignments / Writing Prompts / Notes |
 | ---  | ---   | ---                                           |
 |8/16/2019|Introduction|Kathleen Norris, ["Poor, Dear Margaret Kirby"](https://americanliterature.com/author/kathleen-norris/short-story/poor-dear-margaret-kirby)<br> **Essay:**<br>• Why is the title significant?<br>• What transformation(s) take(s) place in the story?|